-DELINQUENT SECTION 16(a) REPORTS
+DELINOUENT SECTION 16(a) REPORTS

 Under U.S. securities laws, directors, certain officers and persons holding more than 10% of our common stock must report their initial ownership of our common stock and any changes in their ownership to the SEC.
-To our knowledge, based solely on our review of copies of the reports filed with the SEC and the written representations of our directors and executive officers that no other reports were required to be filed during fiscal year 2022, we believe that for fiscal year 2022, all required reports were filed on a timely basis with the exception of one Form 4 report reporting the annual grant of compensatory stock options for each of Drs.
-Coulie, Lefebvre and Cummings and Messrs.
-Hull and Ouimette, which were filed three days late due to clerical error.
+To our knowledge, based solely on our review of copies of the reports filed with the SEC and the written representations of our directors and executive officers that no other reports were required to be filed during fiscal year 2023, we believe that for fiscal year 2023, all required reports were filed on a timely basis.

-PROPOSAL NO. 3 - RATIFICATION OF THE APPOINTMENT OF DELOITTE & TOUCHE LLP AS PLIANT'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2023
+PROPOSAL NO. 3 - RATIFICATION OF THE APPOINTMENT OF DELOITTE & TOUCHE LLP AS PLIANT'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2024

-Pliant's stockholders are being asked to ratify the appointment by the Audit Committee of the board of directors of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
+Pliant's stockholders are being asked to ratify the appointment by the Audit Committee of the Board of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
 Deloitte & Touche LLP has served as our independent registered public accounting firm since 2018.

-The Audit Committee is solely responsible for selecting our independent registered public accounting firm for the fiscal year ending December 31, 2023.
+The Audit Committee is solely responsible for selecting our independent registered public accounting firm for the fiscal year ending December 31, 2024.
 Stockholder approval is not required to appoint Deloitte & Touche LLP as our independent registered public accounting firm.
-However, the board of directors believes that submitting the appointment of Deloitte & Touche LLP to the stockholders for ratification is good corporate governance.
-If the stockholders do not ratify this appointment, the Audit Committee will reconsider whether to retain Deloitte & Touche LLP is ratified, the Audit Committee, at its discretion, may direct the appointment of a different independent registered public accounting firm at any time it decides that such a change would be in the best interest of the Company and its stockholders.
+However, the Board believes that submitting the appointment of Deloitte & Touche LLP to the stockholders for ratification is good corporate governance.
+If the stockholders do not ratify this appointment, the Audit Committee will reconsider whether to retain Deloitte & Touche LLP if the selection of Deloitte & Touche LLP is ratified, the Audit Committee, at its discretion, may direct the appointment of a different independent registered public accounting firm at any time it decides that such a change would be in the best interest of the Company and its stockholders.

-A representative of Deloitte & Touche LLP is expected to be present at the virtual Annual Meeting and will have an opportunity to make a statement if he or she desires to do so and to respond to appropriate questions from our stockholders.
+A representative of Deloitte & Touche LLP is expected to be present at the virtual Annual Meeting and will have an opportunity to make a statement if he or she desires to do so and to respond to appropriate questions from our stockholders

-The following table sets forth all fees paid or accrued by us for professional audit services and other services rendered by Deloitte & Touche LLP during the years ended December 31, 2022 and December 31, 2021.
+The following table sets forth all fees paid or accrued by us for professional audit services and other services rendered by Deloitte & Touche LLP during the years ended December 31, 2023 and December 31, 2022.

-2022 2021
+2023 2022

-Audit fees (1) \$ 1,336,610 \$ 1,321,271
+Audit fees (1) \$ 1,596,795 \$ 1,336,610

 Audit-related fees

-Tax fees (2) 60,075 31,500
+Tax fees (2) 60,075

 All other fees (3) 1,895 1,895

-Total fees \$ 1,398,580 \$ 1,354,666
+Total fees \$ 1,598,690 \$ 1,398,580

-- (1) Audit fees consist of fees for professional services provided by Deloitte & Touche LLP for the audit of our annual financial statements, the review of interim consolidated financial statements and consultations on accounting matters directly related to the audit, and comfort letters, consents, and assistance with and review of documents filed with the SEC. - (2) Tax fees consist of fees for performing a Section 382 study. - $(3) \ All \ other \ fees \ consist \ of \ fees \ paid \ for \ a \ subscription \ to \ Deloitte \ \& \ Touche \ LLP's \ accounting \ research \ tool.$
+(1) Audit fees consist of fees for professional services provided by Deloitte & Touche LLP for the audit of our annual financial statements, the review of interim consolidated financial statements and consultations on accounting matters directly related to the audit, and comfort letters, consents, and assistance with and review of documents filed with the SEC.